Chadyue-SNG/chadyue-sng.github.io/_pages/about.md

 [Dual-Stroke Soft Peltier Pouch Motor Based on Pipeless Thermo-Pneumatic Actuation](https://onlinelibrary.wiley.com/doi/epdf/10.1002/adem.202301408)

 **W. Yue**, C. Bai, J. Lai, H. Ren*
+- The novel soft pouch motor based on the pipeless thermo-pneumatic actuation is proposed; the temperature gradient switching circuit is designed to facilitate phase-transition intervention.
+- The multilayer fabrication process and the hybrid heating and cooling mechanism of the PPM unit are described; its motorization performance is further quantified under different media environments.
+- Several application experiments are conducted based on single and multiple permutations of PPM units, to validate their hyper-modularity and adaptability.

 </div>
 </div>